UAE banker seeks help to get Internet in Gaza for aid workers; Elon Musk responds with a promise

 This is when Hamad stepped in with his tweet that mentioned United Nations Development Programme (UNDP), UN Volunteers and the chief of UNICEF.
 Here is his message:

-Hamad said that his account started to get 10 to 15 notifications every hour in the first few hours but soon it snowballed into chaos.
+Hamad said that his account started to get 10 to 15 notifications every couple of minutes in the first few hours but soon it snowballed into chaos.
 “The messages and notifications started pouring in,” he said.
 “But I am glad that some concrete action is being taken.”

 Hours later, some users, including a minister, raised concerns that Musk's communication links, could be used for “terrorist activities” by Hamas militants.